pavinane/clone_prompts/README.md

 1. where the place use client?
 * use client can be used in where we can use <B>useSatate, useEffect</B> use react hooks in the file

+## Provider
+  * Provider can use for authentication for this project using a SessionProvider , these things are usefull for creating BackEnd and create a New Project in  [console.cloude.google](https://console.cloud.google.com/apis/dashboard) and get copy google_id and google_secreate_id and share in .env file

+##  Database

+   Create database in <B> Utils </B> folder , inside the folder create database file

+   Here we can give connection for moongose